-20\\ - 20\\ Evaluation Option Form
+20 - 20 Evaluation Option Form

-Name of Teacher: Date of intake interview: (must be completed by November 1) Administrator of Record : School: Evaluation option chosen n by teacher (circle one): a.
+Name of Teacher: Date of intake interview: (must be completed by November 1) Administrator of Record 1: School: Evaluation option chose n by teacher (circle one): a.
 Project-basedb.
 Portfolio-based c.
-Experiment-based d.
-Performance-based If a, b, c, or d is selected , will this be a team effort? yes no If yes, who else wil ll be working in this effort?
-If a, b, c or d is selected, what are the target dates for id entifying benchmarks and completion of the effort?
-DATE ACTIVITY TO BE CHECK KED OR OBSERVED Teacher's Signature Date (must be completed by Administrator's Signature by Nov.
-1) of any given year un dates must be made An exit interview w nless mutually agreed to by the member in writing on the Evaluation Option Plan ployee not later than April 30 of the evaluation year, un- The teacher and the administrator of record agree to extend t ne contractual deadlines until, 20 Teacher's Signature Date Administrator's Signature Date of exit interview (n nust be completed by April 30 unless signed above): Teacher will be: off-trac (circle one) k on-track on remediation unsatisfactory track for the 2020 school year.
-Teacher's Signature Date A dministrator's Signature Date
+Experiment-based.
+Performance-based If a, b, c, or d is selected , will this be a team effort? yes no If yes, who else wi ll be working in this effort? - If a, b, c or d is selected, what are the target dates for dentifying benchmarks and completion of the effort?
+DATE ACTIVITY TO BE CHEC KED OR OBSERVED - Teacher's Signature Date (must be completed Administrator's Signature 1 by Nov.
+1) of any given year u dates must be made An exit interview w less mutually agreed inless mutually agreed to by the memb in writing on the Evaluation Option Pl vill occur for each on-track permanent d to in writing on the Evaluation Option employee not later than April 30 of the evaluation year, un- Teacher's Signature Date Administrator's Signature Date of exit interview (r nust be completed by April 30) unless signed above): ' n unsatisfactory track for the 2020 school year Teacher's Signature Date Administrator's Signature Date